ibm-cloud-docs/Cloudant/guides/iam.md

 - `url`: {{site.data.keyword.cloudant_short_notm}} service URL, including embedded {{site.data.keyword.cloudant_short_notm}} Legacy credentials.
 - `username`: The {{site.data.keyword.cloudant_short_notm}} Legacy credential username.

+Note the included `username` and `password` are always equivalent to IAM's Manager credentials and so use of *Use both legacy credentials and IAM* is insecure when used with Reader and Writer IAM permissions.

 ## Should I use *Use only IAM* or *Use both legacy credentials and IAM*?
 {: #should-i-use-_use-only-iam_-or-_use-both-legacy-credentials-and-iam_-}